 TORONTO [Peter Paul Media] — Prince Charles ventured through manure-infested mulch Friday to greet unsuspecting fair-goers in his most intimate moments yet since arriving in the city as part of a three-day visit to Ontario.
 As accredited media, we followed the Royals all day.

-The Royal couple, on their first visit as a married couple to Canada, officially opened the 2009 Royal Agricultural Winter Fair on Friday.
-Billed as the largest agricultural show in Canada, the fair features over one million square feet of space with eateries, animals, and educational areas for children.
+The Royal couple, on their first visit to Canada as a married couple, officially opened the 2009 Royal Agricultural Winter Fair on Friday.
+Billed as the largest agricultural show in Canada, the fair features over one million square feet of space with eateries, animals and educational areas for children.

 Following the opening ceremony, the royal couple separated to explore the fair and interact with royal watchers and camera-toting guests.
 “I had no idea he was coming, I am just here with my kids,” Christine Higgins said as Prince Charles entered the east concourse to meet with ordinary Canadians.

-After signing an official guestbook, His Royal Highness made his way outside, shook a few hands and, for a brief moment, stood by the door of his Lincoln Town Car, as if to say he was sorry for leaving so soon.
-During that seldom-seen moment, Prince Charles seemed gratified.
+After signing an official guestbook, His Royal Highness made his way outside, shook a few hands and, for a brief moment, stood by the door of his Lincoln Town Car as if to say he was sorry for leaving so soon.
+During that seldom-seen moment, Prince Charles seemed reluctant to go.

 As quickly as it came, the royal motorcade departed.

-Their Royal Highnesses’ continue their 11-day visit to Canada on Saturday in Victoria, B.C., they are set to depart for London on November 12.
+Their Royal Highnesses’ continue their 11-day visit to Canada on Saturday in Victoria, B.C., and then return to London on November 12.